isabella232/asset-compute.en/help/introduction.md

 >[!NOTE]
 >
 >The service does not provide asset storage.
-It must be provided by consumers that provide references to source and rendition file locations in cloud storage.
+Users provide it and provide references to source and rendition file locations in cloud storage.

 <!-- TBD: Should this be mentioned in the docs?